ArumiKaze/CMPM163_FinalProject_Venice/README.md

 Instructions:
-~Pan the camera with the left mouse button.
+~Adjust the camera view with the left mouse button.
 ~Adjust the GUI sliders to change aspects of the scene.